terrastruct/d2-vscode/README.md

 `|
 ```

-## Installation
+## Install

-The VSCode extension for D2 can be installed using the extension sidebar or by going to the [Visual Studio Marketplace Website](https://marketplace.visualstudio.com/items?itemName=terrastruct.d2) and clicking 'Install'
+You can install using the extension sidebar or by going to the [Visual Studio Marketplace Website](https://marketplace.visualstudio.com/items?itemName=terrastruct.d2) and clicking 'Install'.

 ## Contributing